filterpaper/filterpaper.github.io/qmk/userspace.md

 #endif // KEYBOARD_bm40hsrgb
 ```

+## Collectively
-Userspace with shared source code for multiple keyboard .json files will look neat in this manner:
+When you're done, the shared userspace for multiple keyboards will be neat this way:
 ```
 ~$ tree qmk_firmware/users/newbie/
 qmk_firmware/users/newbie/